msrxse/react-challenges/README.md

 - Implement a throttle function
 - Build a traffic light switching colors at intervals and loop indefinitely
 - Create a widget that renders the current time in HH:MM:SS format
+- Create a travel plan from deep object structure - need to flatten